 When Bach was nine, his parents passed away.
 He managed to work through secondary school with the help of his older brother and his talents as a choir boy.
 Johann rose to the level of a virtuoso on the harpsichord and organ while a teenager.
 Unable to afford a university education, he left his brother's home at age eighteen to strike out on his own as musician.

-Bach was a devout Christian (Lutheran) and considered himself to be a craftsman doing his best for the pleasure and edification of his superiors, fellowman and glory of God.
+Bach was a devout Lutheran and his Christian faith permeates his music.
+He considered himself to be a craftsman doing his best for the pleasure and edification of his superiors, fellowman and glory of God.
 He made no distinction between secular and sacred music: all were alike in being “to the glory of God.”
 Even his harpsichord instruction books were inscribed with “in the name of Jesus” as if prayers.

 Bach was a practical musician and thus his employment requirements dictated much of his composition.
 His musical life may be divided into four periods of employment: